Apocalypse of Abraham: Latter-day Saints

 In August 1898, the first portion of an English translation of the Apocalypse of Abraham (which had been made from an earlier German translation) was published, under the title The Book of the Revelation of Abraham, in the LDS Church periodical Improvement Era.
 The editor's note highlighted parallels with the Mormon Book of Abraham (canonised as part of the Pearl of Great Price), including the idolatry of Terah and the premortal existence of spirits.
 The remainder of the translation was published the following month.

-Subsequent work by Mormon apologists has also drawn attention to parallels which the Apocalypse of Abraham shows with the Visions of Moses account canonised by the LDS Church as chapter 1 of the Selections from the Book of Moses within the aforementioned Pearl of Great Price, (Note: Other Latter Day Saint denominations which canonise the Visions of Moses account may reference it differently, e.g. D&C 22 in the Community of Christ edition of the Doctrine and Covenants.) although such arguments have come under criticism for presenting resemblance to works of pseudepigrapha as evidence in favour of a text's authenticity.
+Subsequent work by Latter-Day Saint apologists has also drawn attention to parallels which the Apocalypse of Abraham shows with the Visions of Moses account canonised by the LDS Church as chapter 1 of the Selections from the Book of Moses within the aforementioned Pearl of Great Price, (Note: Other Latter Day Saint denominations which canonise the Visions of Moses account may reference it differently, e.g. D&C 22 in the Community of Christ edition of the Doctrine and Covenants.) although such arguments have come under criticism for presenting resemblance to works of pseudepigrapha as evidence in favour of a text's authenticity.